-While Luang Prabang is technically a city, it doesn’t resemble one as you might imagine.
-There is no skyline of high-rises, only low villa rooftops hidden among lush riverside vegetation.
-And while it has become a popular backpacker hangout, it does not feel overtouristed; it has retained its relaxed ambiance immaculately.
+Luang Prabang in Laos is technically a city, but it doesn’t resemble one as you might imagine.
+Instead of a skyline of high-rises, it has a hush of low villa rooftops hidden among lush riverside vegetation.
+And while it has become a popular backpacker hangout, it does not feel overtouristed; it has a relaxed ambiance that is bound to leave you feeling refreshed and revitalised.
 Here we compile the top things to do in Luang Prabang for an invigorating stay.

-I spent my 35th birthday in Luang Prabang, and what a special way to mark the occasion it was.
-We explored the city for three days at the beginning of a journey through Laos.
+I spent my 35th birthday in Luang Prabang, which has given me a very special memory of the place.
+We explored the city and its surroundings for three days at the beginning of a journey through Laos.
 Drawing on our own experiences, these are some of the best Luang Prabang activities for a mixture of nature, culture, cuisine and relaxation.
-You can also read our suggested three-day itinerary here.
+You can also read our suggested three-day itinerary.

 The indisputable highlight of our time in Luang Prabang was a visit to Kuang Si Waterfalls.
 We had seen the pictures of its cascading falls and tiered turquoise pools long before we arrived in town.
 When we saw it for real, we understood why it’s rated as one of the most stunning natural sights in Southeast Asia.

 The falls are located around 30 kilometres south of Luang Prabang.
 One option to reach it is to hire a tuk-tuk.
 We booked into a shared van, which worked out a bit cheaper at 35,000 kip each.
 On top of that there’s an entry fee of 20,000 kip.

 You will arrive at a small village, and then it’s a short hike of around 20 minutes to reach the falls.
 On the way you will pass through the Tat Kuang Si Bear Rescue Centre, a sanctuary operated by Free The Bears, where you will see Asiatic black bears frolicking.